Graniteshares Gold Trust (NYSEARCA:BAR) Sees Strong Trading Volume

-Graniteshares Gold Trust (NYSEARCA:BAR – Get Rating) saw strong trading volume on Thursday .
-579,996 shares were traded during trading, a decline of 2% from the previous session’s volume of 592,349 shares.The stock last traded at $19.00 and had previously closed at $19.14.
+Graniteshares Gold Trust (NYSEARCA:BAR – Get Rating) shares saw an uptick in trading volume on Wednesday .
+620,359 shares were traded during trading, an increase of 4% from the previous session’s volume of 597,560 shares.The stock last traded at $18.89 and had previously closed at $18.93.

-Institutional investors and hedge funds have recently modified their holdings of the company.
-JPMorgan Chase & Co. raised its stake in Graniteshares Gold Trust by 158.4% during the 1st quarter.
-JPMorgan Chase & Co. now owns 2,835 shares of the company’s stock valued at $54,000 after purchasing an additional 1,738 shares during the last quarter.
-Captrust Financial Advisors raised its stake in Graniteshares Gold Trust by 341.0% during the 1st quarter.
-Captrust Financial Advisors now owns 3,312 shares of the company’s stock valued at $64,000 after purchasing an additional 2,561 shares during the last quarter.
-UBS Group AG raised its stake in Graniteshares Gold Trust by 5,640.3% during the 2nd quarter.
-UBS Group AG now owns 4,133 shares of the company’s stock valued at $74,000 after purchasing an additional 4,061 shares during the last quarter.
-CoreCap Advisors LLC acquired a new position in Graniteshares Gold Trust during the 4th quarter valued at $95,000.
-Finally, Householder Group Estate & Retirement Specialist LLC acquired a new position in Graniteshares Gold Trust during the 1st quarter valued at $115,000.
+A number of hedge funds have recently made changes to their positions in the stock.
+Columbus Macro LLC lifted its holdings in shares of Graniteshares Gold Trust by 0.3% during the 1st quarter.
+Columbus Macro LLC now owns 215,266 shares of the company’s stock valued at $4,205,000 after acquiring an additional 567 shares in the last quarter.
+Smith Moore & CO. increased its stake in Graniteshares Gold Trust by 2.7% during the 4th quarter.
+Smith Moore & CO. now owns 25,259 shares of the company’s stock worth $456,000 after buying an additional 657 shares during the period.
+Vestmark Advisory Solutions Inc. increased its stake in Graniteshares Gold Trust by 3.8% during the 1st quarter.
+Vestmark Advisory Solutions Inc. now owns 26,329 shares of the company’s stock worth $514,000 after buying an additional 959 shares during the period.
+TrinityPoint Wealth LLC increased its stake in Graniteshares Gold Trust by 7.1% during the 1st quarter.
+TrinityPoint Wealth LLC now owns 14,735 shares of the company’s stock worth $287,000 after buying an additional 977 shares during the period.
+Finally, DMC Group LLC increased its stake in Graniteshares Gold Trust by 5.6% during the 1st quarter.
+DMC Group LLC now owns 18,882 shares of the company’s stock worth $371,000 after buying an additional 997 shares during the period.

 About Graniteshares Gold Trust